opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 	POST /_opendistro/_sql
 	{
+	  "query" : """
+		SELECT employer
+		FROM accounts
-	  "query" : "SELECT employer FROM accounts ORDER BY employer IS NOT NULL" }
+		ORDER BY employer IS NOT NULL
+		"""
+	}

 Explain::